October Health – 2025 Report

 Effects of High Work Stress on Health and Personal Life

-• Mental health issues like anxiety, depression, and burnout
+• Mental health issues such as anxiety, depression, and burnout

-• Reduced time and engagement with family and friends
+• Reduced time and energy for hobbies and personal interests

 Impact on the Kenya Economy